-- Continued work with all utilities on review of overhead utility line relocations based on the current design. - Continued individual coordination with utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Continued coordination work with communications utilities on review of relocation design. - Continued to work with Verizon on relocation of aerial fiber.
-Relocation for the corridor is scheduled to be completed by the end of 2018. - Continued to work on relocation design review for PG&E and coordinate with PG&E on permitting and work planning. - Continued PG&E relocations in Segments 2 and 4. - Continued to perform verifications for relocated PG&E facilities. - Continued corrections to identified deficiencies in PG&E relocations. - Held monthly utility coordination meeting to discuss overall status and areas of potential concern from the utilities.
+- Continued work with all utilities on review of overhead utility line relocations based on the current design. - Continued individual coordination with utility companies on relocation plans and schedule for incorporation with Master Program Schedule. - Continued coordination work with communications utilities on review of relocation design. - Continued to work with Verizon on relocation of aerial fiber, including identification of potential temporary relocation requirements.
+Relocation for the corridor is scheduled to be completed by the end of 2018. - Continued to work on relocation design review for PG&E and coordinate with PG&E on permitting and work planning. - Begin coordination of relocation by communication cable owners such as AT&T and Comcast. - Continued PG&E relocations in Segments 2 and 4. - Continued to perform verifications for relocated PG&E facilities. - Continued corrections to identified deficiencies in PG&E relocations. - Held monthly utility coordination meeting to discuss overall status and areas of potential concern from the utilities.

-- Continue to coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue review of relocation design from PG&E and communications companies and coordinate with PG&E on permitting and work planning for relocations. - Continue PG&E relocations in Segments 2 and 4. - Conduct monthly utility meeting with utility owners. - Continue coordination and scheduling with Verizon on relocation of aerial fiber.
+- Continue to coordinate with utility owners on the next steps of relocations, including support of any required design information. - Update the relocation schedule as information becomes available from the utility owners. - Continue review of relocation design from PG&E and communications companies and coordinate with PG&E on permitting and work planning for relocations. - Continue PG&E relocations in Segments 2 and 4. - Coordination relocation of communication companies. - Conduct monthly utility meeting with utility owners. - Continue coordination and scheduling with Verizon on relocation of aerial fiber. - Coordinate temporary relocation for Verizon to facility OCS foundation installation.